University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 Above `kraken2` and `bracken` gave us an indication of "What species is there, and how much?", whilst FastANI answers "How genetically similar is this genome to another genome?".

+ANI thresholds and their meanings:

 ### 6.1 Run `fastANI`

+`
+compare salmonella with a reference

+salmonella enterica
+salmonella enterica subspecies